Bermuda Triangle: Star Tiger and Star Ariel

 G-AHNP Star Tiger disappeared on 30 January 1948, on a flight from the Azores to Bermuda; G-AGRE Star Ariel disappeared on 17 January 1949, on a flight from Bermuda to Kingston, Jamaica.
 Both were Avro Tudor IV passenger aircraft operated by British South American Airways.
 Both planes were operating at the very limits of their range and the slightest error or fault in the equipment could keep them from reaching the small island.

 Douglas DC-3

 On 28 December 1948, a Douglas DC-3 aircraft, number NC16002, disappeared while on a flight from San Juan, Puerto Rico, to Miami.
 No trace of the aircraft, or the 32 people on board, was ever found.
-A Civil Aeronautics Board investigation found there was insufficient information available on which to determine probable cause of the disappearance.
+A Civil Aeronautics Board investigation found there was insufficient information available on which to determine the probable cause of the disappearance.

 Connemara IV

 A pleasure yacht was found adrift in the Atlantic south of Bermuda on 26 September 1955; it is usually stated in the stories (Berlitz, Winer) that the crew vanished while the yacht survived being at sea during three hurricanes.
 The 1955 Atlantic hurricane season shows Hurricane Ione passing nearby between 14 and 18 September, with Bermuda being affected by winds of almost gale force.
 In his second book on the Bermuda Triangle, Winer quoted from a letter he had received from Mr J.E.
 Challenor of Barbados:

 On the morning of September 22, Connemara IV was lying to a heavy mooring in the open roadstead of Carlisle Bay.
 Because of the approaching hurricane, the owner strengthened the mooring ropes and put out two additional anchors.
 There was little else he could do, as the exposed mooring was the only available anchorage. ...
 In Carlisle Bay, the sea in the wake of Hurricane Janet was awe-inspiring and dangerous.
 The owner of Connemara IV observed that she had disappeared.
 An investigation revealed that she had dragged her moorings and gone to sea.